Adidas: Formula One

 In January 2025, it was announced that Formula One team Mercedes entered a multi-year partnership with Adidas.

 Golf

 Adidas Golf manufactures golf clothing, footwear, and accessories.
 Men's and women's equipment includes footwear, shirts, shorts, pants, outerwear (wind suits), base layer and eyewear.

 Gymnastics

 From 2000 to 2012, Adidas has provided men's and women's gymnastics wear for Team USA, through USA Gymnastics.
 USA Gymnastics and Adidas sponsorship concluded at the end of 2012.
-In 2006, Adidas gymnastics leotards for women and Adidas men's competition shirts, gymnastics pants and gymnastics shorts have been available in the United States, with seasonal leotards offered for Spring, Summer, Fall and Holidays.
-Adidas previous collaborated with GK Elite, since Spring 2013, Adidas gymnastics products have been available worldwide through Elegant Sports.
+In 2006, Adidas gymnastics leotards for women and Adidas men's competition shirts, gymnastics pants and gymnastics shorts were available in the United States, with seasonal leotards offered for Spring, Summer, Fall and Holidays.
+Adidas previously collaborated with GK Elite, and since Spring 2013, Adidas gymnastics products have been available worldwide through Elegant Sports.
 USA Olympic team members McKayla Maroney, Jordyn Wieber, Jake Dalton and Danell Leyva are all sponsored by Adidas gymnastics.